akashgupta222/av_datahulk/README.md

 Well, thats it, I did not have the time to try ensemble models which I believe could have improved the score further.

 # Running the code
 Keep all the files(python script, train.csv and test.csv) in the same directory and set the working directory to that directory.
 Run the script by command: python try1.py.
 The submission is saved as submission_xgb.csv.
-The link to the git repo is